zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus Ultimate Edition.md

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image120.png?raw=true)

 Next step, you need to click on **Import Points** button, the Import Points page will be shown so that you can import file from your computer.
-Please download the sample file, edit customers’ information then import it.
+Please download the sample file, edit customers' information then import it.
 After being imported successfully, the Point Balance of customers will be updated.

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image121.png?raw=true)